langchain-ai/langgraph/docs/docs/concepts/memory.md

 Long-term memory refers to the ability of a system to remember information across different conversations (or sessions).
 While short-term memory is always scoped to a "thread", long-term memory is saved within custom scopes, or "namespaces."

 Long-term memories are saved in a [store](persistence.md#memory-store).
 Each memory is a JSON document stored in a custom `namespace` under a distinct `key` in that namespace.
 You can think of namespaces like "folders" or "directories" on your computer.
 They're one way of organizing information into arbitrary collections.
 Common things to include in a namespace would be a user or organiation ID, a schema type, or other contextual information that makes it easier to manage.
 To take the analogy further, the `key` would be akin to the memory's "filename", and the value would contain the contents.
-This permits arbitrary hierarchical organization of memories while still letting you organize and search memories using content filders to support cross-cutting searches.
+This permits arbitrary hierarchical organization of memories while still letting you organize and search memories using content folders to support cross-cutting searches.

 ```python
 from langgraph.store.memory import InMemoryStore